- Who we are

 Professor Paul Longley is an academic specialising in the exploitation of geospatial information, and has been working at University College London since 2000.
 He is authoritative and passionate about his involvement in developing a wide range of PSI applications and is very familiar with academic developments in the area worldwide.
 He has a comprehensive technical knowledge of PSI and has worked on innovative projects within a variety of sectors including education, health and policing.

-Duncan Macniven, representative member for Scotland, has 25 years experience in the Scottish senior civil service, and was Registrar General for Scotland between 2003 and 2011.
+Duncan Macniven, representative member for Scotland, has 25 years experience in the Senior Civil Service in Scotland, and was Registrar General for Scotland between 2003 and 2011.
 As Registrar General, he was responsible for running the 2011 Census in Scotland, publishing demographic statistics about Scotland, and providing a wide range of family history information online.
 He represented Scottish public bodies in initiating and overseeing the One Scotland Mapping Agreement with Ordnance Survey.
 He has an MA and MLitt in History from Aberdeen University and honorary degrees of LLD from Robert Gordon University and Aberdeen University.
 He was awarded the CBE in 2012.

 Hilary Newiss was a partner and Head of Intellectual Property at a city firm of solicitors.
 Since leaving the city she has concentrated on public service and policy in the Intellectual Property, health/science and technology fields.
 She has served on the Human Genetics Commissions for six years and the Intellectual Property Advisory Committee.
 Currently she is a trustee of the Roslin Foundation, Charleston and a member of the National Information Governance Board for Health and Social Care.